jjw2004/react-movie-labs/README.md

 - Each result is clickable and links to the movie details page
 - Dedicated `/search` route for results page
 - Fully integrated with React Query for caching and performance

+### Sorting
+- Sort search results by popularity, release date, rating, or title (A-Z)
+- Sorting dropdown above results grid
+- Updates results in real time
+- Works on the search results page for all queries